realprot0n/py-Ether/README.md

 * X & Y = values of type integer.
 * Spaces are optional.
 ### sqrt(x)
-* Takes the square root of X and returns that value
+* Takes the square root of X and returns that value (rounded down).
 * X = a value of type integer.

 ## Conditionals